 For all other children it is expected that they will be educated in their normal year group with few exceptions.

-If parents wish to make an application for their child to be educated outside the normal cohort they should email firstname.lastname@example.org to request a form.
-Parents are then asked to read the guidance notes and complete the application form in conjunction with the current setting, where appropriate, before returning the form.
+If parents wish to make an application for their child to be educated outside the normal cohort they should read the guidance notes and complete the application form in conjunction with the current setting, where appropriate, before returning the form.
 Decisions for community and controlled schools are made by us, and decisions for voluntary aided, foundation and academy schools are made by the schools themselves or by their academy trust.
 For general enquiries, and to submit completed forms, please email: firstname.lastname@example.org.

 Read the summer born children school admission guidance for parents on gov.uk.